 - 1 teaspoon salt

 Preheat oven to 375 degrees.
-Mix flour, crushed peppermint, and sea salt in one bowl.
+In one bowl, mix together flour, crushed peppermint, and sea salt.

-Thoroughly mix butter, sugar, egg, and extracts in another.
+In another bowl, thoroughly mix butter, sugar, egg, and extracts.

-Scoop out dough by the tablespoon and roll into balls before placing on baking sheet.
+Scoop out dough by the tablespoon and roll each into a ball before placing on a non-stick or parchment-lined baking sheet.

 Bake for about 9 minutes.
 Tops will not brown.